 Are you thinking about making a career change but have no idea where to start?
+Looking to let your best work shine, but unsure of what job description yields the strongest promise of freelance work or potential clients?
 Thomas Rohlfs has been through this, and you’ll be happy to hear he made it out just fine on the other side.
+So, what would a would-be illustrator do?

-Hear Thomas’ story as he explains why he ditched Graphic Design for a career in Illustration, how he got over imposter syndrome, and the challenges faced through the career transition.
-Drawing on his own story, Thomas reveals that while making a drastic career change is quite frankly terrifying, it’s also the best decision he’s ever made.
+Hear Thomas’ story as he explains why he ditched Graphic Design for a full-time career in Illustration, how he got over imposter syndrome, and the challenges faced through the transition in his career path.
+Drawing on his own story, Thomas reveals that while making a drastic career change is quite frankly terrifying, becoming a professional illustrator is also the best decision he’s ever made.

 I’m Thomas Rohlfs, an illustrator from The Netherlands.
 I grew up in a small village close to Amsterdam, and have been living and working in Amsterdam for about 15 years now.
 I love the city because there’s so much inspiration to be found, so many different people, cultures and lifestyles.